tsung-ju/website/src/index.md

 I like programming.
 I write short hacks and small programs when I feel like it.

-I also like math and computer science, especially logic, type theory, and programming language theory.
+I also like computer science and math, especially programming languages, logic, and type theory.

 Currently I am pursuing my Ph.D. at the University of Toronto.